Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Conclusions

 As a final set of analysis, we discuss the results of available magneto-resonance measurements \cite{Vlasenko2010} for determining the position of a localized level, associated with an oxygen vacancy.
 In particular, analyzing photosensitivity of neutral (V$_\mathrm{O}^0$) and singly positively charged (V$_\mathrm{O}^+$) oxygen vacancies by virtue of the photo-electron paramagnetic resonance method, suggests for the V$_\mathrm{O}^0$, an F-center, to be positioned 1.2~eV above the valence band with photoionization energy of 2.3~eV \cite{Nikitenko2001}.
 While the results of optically-detected magnetic resonance studies place this donor level to 0.9~eV above the valence band edge \cite{Vlasenko2005,Vlasenko2006}.
 The results of experimental studies on effective mass determination and defect level position are quite sensitive to tiny details of experiment and strongly depend on quality of the samples, which explains the slight scatter in experimental values.
-The calculated values obtained here from the pseudohybrid Hubbard DFT approach is 1.5~eV (for the defect level with respect to the top of the valence band), which is in rather good agreement with observations.
-This implies that the method used here reproduces the crystal geometry and the electronic structure, including the bandgap of defect-free ZnO, as well as the position of defect levels associated with oxygen vacancies.
+The calculated values obtained here from the pseudohybrid Hubbard DFT approach is 1.5~eV (for the defect level with respect to the top of the valence band), which is in rather good agreement with experimental observations.
+This implies that the introduced method allows to reproduce the crystal geometry and the electronic structure, including the bandgap of defect-free ZnO, as well as the position of defect levels associated with oxygen vacancies.

-\begin{acknowledgement} I.I.V. acknowledges the support from the Russian Science Foundation Project 17-12-01359.
-A.A.P. acknowledges the support from the Russian Science Foundation Project 18-72-00058.
-The work of D.Y., O.E and B.S. was supported by the Swedish Research Council (Vetenskapsr{\aa}det).
-I.I.V. and P.A.R. acknowledge the support from the Russian Foundation for Basic Research Project 18-52-76002.
-O.E. also acknowledge support from the Knut and Alice Wallenberg foundation, eSSENCE and STandUPP. \end{acknowledgement}
+\ack I.I.V. acknowledges the support from Russian Foundation for Basic Research Project No. 20-52-S52001.
+A.A.P. acknowledges the support from Russian Foundation for Basic Research Project No. 19-32-60020.
+The work of D.Y. was supported by the Swedish Research Council (Vetenskapsr{\aa}det, 2018-04383).
+P.A.R. acknowledges the support from the Russian Foundation for Basic Research Project 18-52-76002.
+O.E. also acknowledges support from the Knut and Alice Wallenberg foundation, eSSENCE and STandUPP.
+The work of O.E. and B.S. was supported by the Swedish Research Council.